davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

     gpg -a --export "David Steele" | gpg --list-packets --verbose

 where "David Steele" matches a UID for my key.
-Substitute your name or primary key id to see your key certificate.
+Substitute your name, email, or primary key id to see your key certificate.
 Add the '\-\-debug 0x02' option to the second gpg invocation to see the entire contents, including the binary key data (thanks [superuser.com][]).

 [superuser.com]: http://superuser.com/questions/696941/human-readable-dump-of-gpg-public-key